 Read Charlotte's blog posts

-IB: 38 to include 6 in Higher Level Mathematics
+IB: 39 with 6,6,6 in three Higher Level subjects to including 6 in Higher Level Mathematics

 Contextual data and differential offers: Warwick may make differential offers to students in a number of circumstances.
 These include students participating in the Realising Opportunities programme, or who meet two of the contextual data criteria.
 Differential offers will be one or two grades below Warwick’s standard offer (to a minimum of BBB).